Image credit: El Kemosabe

 If an item says you can give it to Gunther, you should do it — especially if it's a rare, expensive item.
 Every few donations, you'll get a neat reward at the museum.
 Don't worry, you'll find more diamonds in no time.

-Once you donate 60 items to the museum, you'll unlock the sewers, another explorable area for you to kill enemies and find loot.
+Once you donate 60 items to the museum, you'll unlock the sewers, another explorable area for you to enjoy.

 Use Your Shipping Container